Azure Local - Landing zone design with the Local management group and tiered subscriptions

 The landing zone pattern I would use

-This is the pattern I would use when Azure Local must stay in a single subscription:
+This is the pattern I would now use for Azure Local under the new Local management group:

 How I would apply this in practice